-Bug with a high probability to impact the behavior of the application in production.
-For example, a memory leak, or an unclosed JDBC connection, ....
-The code MUST be fixed immediately.
+- BLOCKER: Bug with a high probability to impact the behavior of the application in production.
+For example, a memory leak, or an unclosed JDBC connection are BLOCKERs that must be fixed immediately.

-Either a bug with a low probability to impact the behavior of the application in production or an issue which represents a security flaw: empty catch block or SQL injection would be a CRITICAL issue.
+- CRITICAL: Either a bug with a low probability to impact the behavior of the application in production or an issue that represents a security flaw.
+An empty catch block or SQL injection would be a CRITICAL issue.
 The code must be reviewed immediately.

-Quality flaw which can highly impact the developer productivity: uncovered piece of code, duplicated blocks, or unused parameters are examples of MAJOR issues.
+- MAJOR: A quality flaw that can highly impact the developer's productivity.
+An uncovered piece of code, duplicated blocks, or unused parameters are examples of MAJOR issues.

-Quality flaw which can slightly impact the developer productivity: lines should not be too long, "switch" statements should have at least 3 cases, are both be considered MINOR issues.
+- MINOR: A quality flaw that can slightly impact the developer's productivity.
+For example, lines should not be too long, and "switch" statements should have at least 3 cases, are both be considered MINOR issues.

-Ideally, the team wouldn't introduce any new issues (any new technical debt).
-SonarLint can help developers by letting you perform local analyses to check your code before pushing it back to the SCM.
+Ideally, the team wouldn't introduce any new issues (new technical debt).
+SonarLint helps developers by performing local analyses to check code before pushing it back to the SCM.
 But in real life, it's not always possible to code without any new technical debt, and sometimes it's not worth it.

 Understanding issue context

 Sometimes, issues are self-evident once they're pointed out.
-For instance, if your team has agreed to a init-lower, camelCase variable naming convention, and an issue is raised on
+For instance, if your team has agreed to an init-lower, camelCase variable naming convention, and an issue is raised on

-My_variable, you don't need a lot of context to understand the problem.
-But in other situations context may be essential to understanding why an issue was raised.
-That's why SonarQube supports not just the primary issue location where the issue message is shown, but also secondary issue locations.
-For instance, secondary issues locations are used to mark the pieces of code in a method which add Cognitive Complexity to a method.
+My_variable, you don't need a lot of background information to understand the problem.
+In other situations, context may be essential to understanding why an issue was raised.
+That's why SonarQube supports not only the primary issue location where the issue message is shown but also secondary issue locations.
+For instance, secondary issue locations are used to mark the pieces of code in a way that adds Cognitive Complexity to a method.

 However, there are times when a simple laundry list of contributing locations isn't enough to understand an issue.
 For instance, when a null pointer can be dereferenced on some paths through the code, what you really need are issue flows.
 Each flow is a set of secondary locations ordered to show the exact path through the code on which a problem can happen.
-And because there can be multiple paths through the code on which, for instance a resource is not released, SonarQube supports multiple flows.
+SonarQube supports multiple flows because there can be multiple paths through the code on which a resource is not released.

-Check out this video for more on issues with multiple locations.
+Check out this video for more information about understanding issues with multiple locations.

 After creation, issues flow through a lifecycle, taking one of the following statuses: